Iremide-ds/the_blog/README.md

-# Blog Mobile App API
+# The Blog API
 This repository contains the backend API for a simple CRUD (Create, Read, Update, Delete) operations for a blog mobile app.
 The API is built using Nest.js, a powerful and scalable Node.js framework.

 ## Features
-User authentication and authorization
+* User authentication and authorization
-Create, read, update, and delete blog posts
+* Create, read, update, and delete blog posts
-Commenting functionality on blog posts
+* Commenting functionality on blog posts
-User profile management
+* User profile management
-Search functionality for blog posts
-Pagination for listing blog posts
+* Pagination for listing blog posts
-Error handling and validation
+* Error handling and validation

 ## Installation